 Essentially all regular employees of the Authority are eligible to enroll as members of the State-administered FRS.
 Provisions relating to the FRS are established by Chapters 121 and 122, Florida Statutes; Chapter 112, Part IV, Florida Statutes; Chapter 238, Florida Statutes; and FRS Rules, Chapter 60S, Florida Administrative Code; wherein eligibility, contributions, and benefits are defined and described in detail.
 Such provisions may be amended at any time by further action from the Florida Legislature.
 The FRS is a single retirement system administered by the Florida Department of Management Services, Division of Retirement, and consists of the two cost-sharing, multiple-employer defined benefit plans and other nonintegrated programs.
-A comprehensive annual financial report of the FRS, which includes its financial statements, required supplementary information, actuarial report, and other relevant information, is available from the Florida Department of Management Services' website (www.dms.myflorida.com/workforce\operations/retirement/publications).
+A comprehensive annual financial report of the FRS, which includes its financial statements, required supplementary information, actuarial report, and other relevant information, is available from the Florida Department of Management Services' website

+(www.dms.myflorida.com/workforce operations/retirement/publications).

-The Authority's pension expense totaled \$1,293,611 and \$883,915 for both the FRS Pension Plan and HIS Plan for the fiscal year ended September 30, 2015 and 2014, respectively.
+The Authority's aggregate pension plans' year expense related to the net pension liabilities totaled \$3,241,451 and \$1,293,611 for both the FRS Pension Plan and HIS Plan for the fiscal year ended September 30, 2016 and 2015, respectively.